folio-org/folio-sample-modules/README.md

       -jar okapi-core/target/okapi-core-fat.jar dev
 ```

+Other good ways to get a good OKAPIHOST are
+  * Ask a docker container what its default route is:
+`docker run indexdata/folio-hello-module "ip route" | grep default` and use the
+IP address directly
+  * On many Debian installations it may be 172.17.0.1 or 172.17.41.1
+  * Use the IP address of the public interface of your workstation with something
+like `ip addr show eth0`

 <!-- TODO: Check what works on a Mac, and document here
 ##### Mac
 TODO: What about the Docker daemon on a Mac?